CURLING CLUB TEMPORARILY CLOSED

 New This Year – First off was the fact that the club was almost exclusively run by volunteers this year …. amazing!
 Ken Hall, our new Manager, was the only paid employee, but even he was an avid volunteer, going well above and beyond the call of duty!

 Our “Lounge Manager”, John Dryden, was another extremely busy volunteer bringing so many changes to the upstairs lounge.
-From the selection of refreshments offered, to the training and certifying of 10 new “Bartenders”, to the staffing/organizing of all the Christmas Parties and other functions held at the club, and also volunteering in other areas at the club.
-Amazing job by both of these gentlemen!
+From the selection of refreshments offered, to the training and certifying of 10 new “Bartenders”, to the staffing/organizing of all the Christmas Parties, Bonspiels and other functions held at the club, and also volunteering in other areas at the club.
+Amazing job by both Ken and John!

 For the first time we had an Executive Member, Kristi Denby, who dedicated her time to applying for grants to help the club in so many areas.
 She was successful in procuring funds for energy efficiencies in both the mechanical room and lighting for the club, in working towards the replacement of the inside walls with new insulation and proper cladding, as well as working on funding towards the installation of an elevator so that the club can become a venue that is totally inclusive for everyone to access all 3 levels …. the entrance, the ice surface, and the lounge.
 While it’s a large undertaking it is moving forward and the club is hopeful of having something started this year.

-Also new this year was a Saturday evening “Drop-In Curling” session.
-It ran on every weekend that the club wasn’t already booked, from 7 – 10pm, and became very popular with both members and non-members.
+Also new this year were Saturday evening “Drop-In Curling” sessions.
+Drop-In Curling ran on every weekend that the club wasn’t already booked, from 7 – 10pm, and became very popular with both members and non-members.
 Some of the community members who came out to try curling at a Drop-In Session ended up staying and playing in a league or two.
 Awesome!
 It took a lot of volunteer time to man the rink area and the lounge and a huge “shout-out” goes to everyone who came down and did their part to make this new program such a huge success!

 Doubles Curling has become really popular across Canada and this was the year that the Williams Lake Curling Club joined in this new, and exciting game.
 The club offered sessions to learn how to play Doubles, it encouraged members who wanted to play games to attend the Saturday Drop-In sessions (which some did and had a great time!!!), and, thanks to the efforts of Betty Dryden, we held our first ever Open Doubles Funspeil (Make that a Double-Double Please!).
 What a great day of curling, and fun, it was!!!!
 We know that this is definitely an area that needs to grow at our club and we’re looking for a time slot to host a league.
 Also, Betty is planning 2 Doubles Bonspiel next season, an Ice-Breaker Funspiel and a formal Open Doubles Bonspiel in the Spring.
 The enthusiasm is definitely there from the members!